desune2487/Voron_Stealthburner_CW2_-0.2mm_Drive_Gear_Reposition_Mod/README.md

 # Voron

-A modification to Clockwork2's drive gear placement, moving it -0.2mm in order to better center the filament path for better grip.
+A modification to Clockwork2's drive gear placement, moving it -0.2mm in order to center the filament path for better grip.

 Explanation of images:
 CW2_20220928.png is the original Clockwork2 gear placement as of 20220928.